 Every baby develops differently.

-Many babies begin sleeping for longer stretches between 3 and 4 months, although some continue waking during the night well beyond this stage.
+Many babies begin sleeping for longer stretches between 3 and 4 months, while others continue waking during the night for several more months.

 Consistency, patience, and realistic expectations are the keys to success.